-SeContainerInitializer is a ServiceProvider of the service javax.enterprise.inject.se.SeContainerInitializer declared in META-INF/services.
-This class allows a user to configure the CDI container before it is bootstrapped.
-The SeContainerInitializer.initialize() method bootstraps the container and returns a SeContainer instance.
+SeContainerInitializer ServiceProvider is of the service а javax.enterprise.inject.se.SeContainerInitializer declared in META-INF/services.
+This class to configure the CDI container before it is bootstrapped.
+The allows a user SeContainerInitialize() method bootstraps the container and returns a SeContainer instance.